Sustainability in raw material extraction

 Diversity can be measured using a range of quantitative indicators, such as the proportion of women among all employees and managers, the proportion of foreign employees or the age structure of the workforce.

-The proportion of female supervisory board members in the mining industry is very low at 15.4% (fiscal year 2021).
-Of the management board members of these companies, only 10.8% are women.
+The proportion of female supervisory board members in the mining industry is very low at 20.3% (2022 financial year).
+Of the management board members of these companies, only 14.3% are women.
+Details of publicly available data on the participation of women in management and the two highest levels of management, as well as on the supervisory board of companies reporting to D-EITI, are disclosed at [Link] .
 In order to further increase the proportion of women in the workforce and in management positions, there is also a great need for action compared to other sectors.
-It should be noted that the employment structure is traditionally characterised by male-dominated technical training occupations and degree courses.18
+It should be noted that the employment structure is traditionally characterised by male-dominated technical training occupations and degree courses.23

-Equal opportunities in Germany are promoted by the General Equal Treatment Act (AGG).
+Equal opportunities in Germany are promoted by the General Equal Treatment Act (AGG) .
 It prohibits discrimination in employment on grounds of race or ethnic origin, sex, religion or belief, disability, age or sexual identity.
+The Federal Ministry for Education, Family Affairs, Senior Citizens, Women and Youth (BMBFSFJ) provides continuous information on its website on key aspects of gender equality policy in Germany.

 Corporate responsibility